9 May 2023

 Re: “The only thing it costs you is disk space; there’s no other problem with it being too large.”

-Doesn’t this omit the fact that a higher
+Doesn’t this omit the fact that a higher max_wal_size

 leads to longer recovery times after a crash?
-In my experience that was the reason why you wouldn’t wantmax_wal_size
+In my experience that was the reason why you wouldn’t want max_wal_size

 to e.g. be 100GB, since it means your database might take a while to get back up and running after crashes.